Crashed WWII Spitfire being dug up on Salisbury Plain

 The project to unearth the Salisbury Plain wreckage, called Tally Ho, is being carried out by Operation Nightingale - an initiative established by the Defence Infrastructure Organisation (DIO) and The Rifles.

-It helps injured personnel return to their regiment or prepare for civilian life.'Sacrifices of airmen'
+It helps injured personnel return to their regiment or prepare for civilian life.

 Richard Osgood, DIO's senior historic adviser, said the project had been poignant and moving.